aispeech-lab/LiMuSE/README.md

 ## Overview

-Pytorch implementation of our paper *LIMUSE: LIGHTWEIGHT MULTI-MODAL SPEAKER EXTRACTION*.
+Pytorch implementation of our paper [LIMUSE: LIGHTWEIGHT MULTI-MODAL SPEAKER EXTRACTION](https://arxiv.org/abs/2111.04063).

 LiMuSE explores group communication on a multi-modal speaker extraction model and further compresses the model size with quantization strategy.